 My name is Patricia C. Bates, but I am better known as “Pat.”
-It is an honor to serve as the senator for the 36th District in the California State Senate since December 1, 2014, representing nearly 1 million people living in South Orange and North San Diego counties.
+It is an honor to serve as the senator for the 36th District in the California State Senate since December 1, 2014, representing 1 million people living in South Orange and North San Diego counties.

 Elected public service was not something I sought growing up.
 It came gradually when I became a wife, mother, and community volunteer.
 After graduating from Occidental College with a degree in psychology, I took a job as a social worker for Los Angeles County, where I helped some of our most vulnerable neighbors get back on their feet.

 What I learned as a social worker was that government must not rob people of their self-esteem and initiative.
 Government has an important role in protecting public safety and health, but it must act within the limits placed upon it by the people.
 My view is that government exists to serve the people, not the other way around.

 In the Senate, my focus is to solve problems for Californians in a way that will preserve a high quality of life, protect taxpayers, and restore fiscal common sense to government.
 That is what I did as the driving force behind Laguna Niguel’s campaign for cityhood and when I became its first mayor upon the city’s incorporation in 1989.
 I served four terms as mayor and then continued serving as a city council member until my election to the State Assembly in 1998, earning the trust of a large majority of voters in Orange and San Diego counties.

 In the Assembly, I served as vice chair of the Assembly Appropriations and Assembly Health Committees, and was the founding chair of the Republican Women’s Caucus to ensure that women from across the political spectrum were fully represented.
 I was also appointed to the prestigious Little Hoover Commission to serve as an independent voice for government reform, and Governor Arnold Schwarzenegger appointed me to serve on his historic California Performance Review Commission to provide recommendations on reforming state government.